 How Do You Research Online?

 Remember – this should never replace diagnosis and treatment by your own doctor, but it’s a great way to keep yourself fully informed about what’s going on with your health.
+Don’t forget to use the best medicine reminder apps to stay on top of your medications, too.

 Do you research your medical issues online?
 Have you had luck getting helpful information?
 Share your own experiences and thoughts in the comments section below!